Madeleine of Hyperborea

 “Is this the multi-tasking that is singularly focussed on going to the tavern?”

 “No, it’s multi.
 It involves going there and drinking … arg!”
 Madeleine beats Cadwalladar’s back as he scoops her up, throws her over a shoulder and jogs towards the huge arch of the college entrance.
 “Rape!
 Abduction!
 Idiot loose in the college!”
 She falls silent and reflects that she’s never met anyone in the college who wasn’t an idiot.
 “Danger!
 Intelligent person coming!”
-She reckons that will shake them up.
+She reckons that will shake everyone up.

 They are welcomed by the usual scene of a quadrangle abandoned in panic.
 Food grows cool.
 Partially developed potions drip from dropped bottles.
 Half-made spells hang in the air.
 Madeleine says, “They saw us coming…”